elrod/php-easyMVC/README.md

 ==============

 - Web-Server Apache2+ with php5+ installed
+- Optional: simpleXML php5 extension enabled (Required to use the Localization System)
 - Optional: (DBMS, any would work as long you implement the db.class.php abstract class), by default "mysqli" is supported

 Installation